This article explains how to restore downed production machines as virtual machines by using Recovery Launchpad 2.0.

 C. Click the pencil icon to configure settings for the VM.

-D. Click the trash can icon to delete the VM.
+D. Click the wastebasket icon to delete the VM.

 NOTE: You can mirror the Ctrl+Alt+Del command to the virtualization by clicking VM Controls at the top right of the screen, and then clicking Send Ctrl+Alt+Del in the drop-down menu.